Biochaga

 By Victor Smirnov

-Today, in many countries, chaga mushroom extract is considered an effective means for prevention of various health problems.
-In Russia, chaga extract has been officially approved for prevention and treatment of cancer.
+Today, in many countries, chaga mushroom extract is considered an effective means of preventing various health problems.
+In Russia, chaga extract is officially approved for the prevention and treatment of cancer.

 However, very few people know that not every chaga extract can be beneficial for health.
-I have decided to write this article in order to enlighten inexperienced chaga users about how the definition 'high quality chaga extract' should be understood.
-Our company is receiving many questions about how to distinguish good chaga extract from the bad one, SD extract from FD extract.
+I have decided to write this article in order to inform inexperienced chaga users about the definition of "high quality chaga extract".
+Our company receives many questions about how to distinguish good chaga extract from bad, SD extract from FD extract.

-Ok, I’ll try to explain everything as simple as possible.
+Ok, I'll try to explain it as simple as possible.

-People tend to believe that all manufacturers are trying to do their best to make a really high-quality product.
-Maybe most of them do try, maybe even all of them do try to do their best.
-But with chaga extract just trying is not enough.
-In fact, very few producers are capable of getting the job done.
-Why?
-Because the manufacturing of high-quality chaga extract requires not only high professional skills, but also depends on a number of factors which the majority of manufacturers have have difficulty in providing.
+People tend to believe that all manufacturers try their best to make a really high quality product.
+Maybe most of them are trying, maybe all of them are trying to do their best.
+But with chaga extract, trying is not enough.
+In fact, very few producers are able to get the job done.
+And why is that?
+Because the production of high quality chaga extract not only requires a high level of professional skill, but also depends on a number of factors that the majority of manufacturers find difficult to provide.

-Those requirements may include but not be limited to the following.
+These requirements may include, but are not limited to, the following

-5. Great experience and skills in manufacturing of chaga extract.
+• Extensive experience and skills in the production of chaga extract.

-We have been dealing with chaga mushroom for more than 20 years, and this long experience allows us to state that the most valuable chaga grows in Siberian taiga forests.
-Thanks to the high content of chromogenic complex, melanins and polysaccharides, Siberian chaga outruns chaga mushroom collected from other regions of Russia and from all other countries too.
+We have been dealing with chaga for more than 20 years, and this long experience allows us to say that the most valuable chaga grows in Siberian taiga forests.
+Owing to the high content of chromogenic complex, melatonin and polysaccharides, Siberian chaga surpasses chaga collected in other regions of Russia and even in other countries.

-Of course, any artificially cultivated chaga mushroom cannot be called “real chaga”.
-The reason: artificially grown chaga does not possess any of the most valuable substances such as humic-like chaga acids (chromogenic complex), which can be found only in wild chaga mushroom.
+Of course, any artificially cultivated chaga mushroom cannot be called "real chaga".
+The reason is that artificially cultivated chaga does not contain any of the most valuable substances, such as humic acids (chromogenic complex), which are found only in wild chaga.

-Thus, beware of non-wild crafted chaga – I mean.. there is no point in wasting money on useless product.
+So beware of non-wild chaga - I mean... there is no point in wasting money on a useless product.

 Appropriate extraction method.

-When we say “appropriate extraction” regarding chaga extract, we mean water extraction, not alcoholic extraction.
-This method serves the goal of withdrawing as much of the key substances from chaga as possible.
-The primary substance to which chaga healing power has been attributed is a complex of chromogens (melanins, chaga humic acids).
-This chromogenic complex is the principal feature of wild chaga mushroom and the most precious one.
-Polysaccharides should not be sought after (they can be found in other products), nor B-glucans (they can be found in non-chaga products as well) but chaga acids and melanins.
-By the way, the structure of chaga melanin is very close to human melanin.
-This chromogenic complex dissolves only in water hence can be withdrawn from chaga only by water.
+When we say "proper extraction" with respect to chaga extract, we mean water extraction, not alcoholic extraction.
+The purpose of this method is to extract as much as possible of the key substances from chaga.
+The main substance to which the healing power of chaga is attributed is a complex of chromogens (melatonin, chaga humic acids).
+This chromogenic complex is the main and most valuable characteristic of wild chaga.
+We should not look for polysaccharides (they can be found in other products), nor for B-glucans (they can be found in non-chaga products), but for chaga acids and melatonin.
+By the way, the structure of Chaga melatonin is very similar to human melanin.
+This chromogenic complex dissolves only in water, so the only way to extract it from chaga is with water.
 Hot water.
-Not too hot though, as you may understand.
-The temperature should be carefully observed and should not exceed 60 degrees Celsius.
+But not too hot, as you may understand.
+The temperature should be carefully monitored and should not exceed 60 degrees Celsius.

 Appropriate dehydration method.

-This subject is probably the most talked about among chaga consumers.
-“Is this real FD extract?”. ”How to distinguish Freeze-dried from Spray-dried chaga extract?” - These are frequent questions from people interested in effective chaga extract.
+This is probably the most talked about topic among chaga consumers.
+"Is this real FD extract?
+"How do you tell freeze-dried from spray-dried chaga extract?" - These are common questions asked by people interested in effective chaga extract.

-Meantime, chaga manufacturers and majority of merchants have been reluctant to answer these questions.
-Not necessarily because they are trying to conceal this information, but mostly because they are not aware about the ways to improve the quality.
+Meanwhile, the majority of chaga manufacturers and distributors have been reluctant to answer these questions.
+Not necessarily because they are trying to hide this information, but mostly because they do not know how to improve the quality.

 3. Extraction in evaporation and vacuum units.